-- 2a General purpose financing will be eligible as transition financing, for the purpose of our Target if it is determined by Barclays: - The recipient derives either (i) greater than 90% of revenue from activities determined to be eligible as transition activities pursuant to Section 1.4 of this Framework or (ii) greater than 90% revenue (in aggregate) from such activities and activities eligible under the SFF, OR - For pre-revenue entities only: the recipient dedicates greater than 90% of its Capex / R&D expenditure to activities eligible as transition activities pursuant to Section 1.4 of this Framework; AND b If the recipient satisfies Barclays client review.
+- 2a General purpose financing will be eligible as transition financing, for the purpose of our Target if it is determined by Barclays: - The recipient derives either (i) greater than 90% of revenue from activities determined to be eligible as transition activities pursuant to Section 1.4 of this Framework or (ii) greater than 90% revenue (in aggregate) from such TFF activities and activities eligible under the SFF, OR - For power generation only: The recipient derives either (i) greater than 90% of its energy generation mix from energy sources determined to be eligible as transition activities pursuant to Section 1.4 of this Framework or (ii) greater than 90% of its energy generation mix (in aggregate) from such activities and qualified renewable energy sources eligible under the SFF; OR - For pre-revenue entities only: the recipient dedicates greater than 90% of its Capex / R&D expenditure to activities eligible as transition activities pursuant to Section 1.4 of this Framework; AND

+If the recipient satisfies Barclays client review.
 See "client review" set out below.

-• 100% of transaction will be eligible to be classified as General Purpose Transition Financing (and counted towards our Target).
+100% of transaction will be eligible to be classified as General Purpose Transition Financing (and counted towards our Target).